-Welcome from our Divisional Dean
+Welcome from the HUTE Divisional Dean

 This has been a very busy year in the Humanities and Teacher Education Division!
 Our majors continue to flourish as our students recognize the value of a strong liberal arts education that educates the whole person by fostering intellectual curiosity, cultural literacy, and a commitment to social justice.
 We are especially proud to celebrate the twenty-fifth anniversary of the Great Books program, the jewel in the crown of Seaver College.